microsoft/r-server-campaign-optimization/data-scientist.md

 </div>
 <div class="hdi">
 <h2>Deploy</h2>
 The script <strong>campaign_deployment.R </strong> creates and tests a analytic web service.
 The web service can then be used from another application to score future data.
-The file <strong>web_scoring.R</strong> can be downloaded to invoke this web service locally on any computer with Microsoft R Server 9.0.1 installed.
+The file <strong>web_scoring.R</strong> can be downloaded to invoke this web service locally on any computer with Microsoft ML Server 9.0.1 or later installed.
 <p></p>
 <div class="alert alert-info" role="alert">
 Before running  <strong>campaign_web_scoring.R</strong> on any computer, you must first connect to edge node from that computer.